The laurel forest of Madeira

 Trocaz pigeon and endemic fauna

-Inféodé to the laurel forests of the north coast, whose berries it likes, the Trocaz pigeon exists only in Madeira.
+Inhabiting the laurel forests of the north coast, where it enjoys the bays, the trocaz pigeon is found only on Madeira.
 This rare bird is strictly protected as an endangered species.
 This protection has led to a recent increase in its population.
-It must be said that its natural habitat was reduced by more than 80% during the colonisation of the archipelago.
-In fact, it has totally disappeared from Porto Santo, where it once lived.
+Its natural habitat was reduced by over 80% when the archipelago was colonized.
+In fact, it has completely disappeared from Porto Santo, where it once lived.

-It is on the mountainous slopes of the north of the island, in the heart of the forest, that you may have the chance to observe this bird with its uniform grey coat, pink throat and silvery neck, although it also nests in a few isolated nooks and crannies in the south of the island.
-Other highly endemic species nest in the Laurissilva, such as the Madeira Kinglet (Madeira's smallest bird!), the Madeira Tree Finch and the Madeira Pipistrelle and Leisler's Noctule, two rare species of bats.
-And for those who are afraid of small "beasts", rest assured, there are no snakes in the archipelago, but thousands of lizards, only one poisonous beast (a spider, the malmignatte) and one really scary but harmless spider, the thick legged lycosis, are worth mentioning
+It's on the mountainous slopes of the north of the island, in the heart of the forest, that you may be lucky enough to spot this bird with its uniform grey coat, pinkish throat and silvery neck, although it also nests in isolated corners of the south of the island.
+Other highly endemic species nest in the Laurissilva, such as the Madeira wren (Madeira's smallest bird!), the Madeira tree finch and the Madeira pipistrelle and Leisler's noctule, two rare species of bat.
+And if you're afraid of little beasties, don't worry: there are no snakes in the archipelago, but there are thousands of lizards, just one venomous beast (a spider, the malmignatte) and one really scary but harmless spider, the thick-legged lycose.

 The Madeira Petrel and the marine avifauna